vericite/LMS-API/README.md

 Do this in bulk when possible.
 For Learners, you’ll probably request scores for one assignment and one user (e.g. the Learner) at a time and this is ok.
 However, for instructors, you’ll want to request scores for all users in an assignment.
 You can then cache/store these scores for 30 minutes.
 Do not store the scores for any longer of a period of time since VeriCite scores are dynamic and can change. *IMPORTANT*: If a score isn’t returned for a submission, then this means that VeriCite can’t find the submission.
 Simply re-queue the report for the missing attachment (described in Step 2).
 Remember to pass all parameters in encoded.

-Alternatively, you can register a `report_score_changed` event webhook to be notified of any score changes to a report.
+**TIP:** You can register a `report_score_changed` event webhook to be notified of any score changes to a report.
 Read more about our webhooks below.
+For instance, you can use a combination of `report_score_changed` webhook and `reports.getScores` API call in your integration.
+If your paper is more than one day old and no score has been updated via the Webhook, then you can call our API and see if we have a score for it.
+If not, then you should retry the submission automatically.

 #### reports.getScores